phetsims/equality-explorer/doc/lock-scenarios.md

 3. Drag '1' off the left plate.
 4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
 5. Release the dragged term above the plate.
-6. Verify that the dragged term and equivalent term return to their respective plates, and that the equivalent term is added to the the inverse term on the right plate.
+6. Verify that the dragged term and equivalent term return to their respective plates, and that the equivalent term is added to the inverse term on the right plate.

 ### Scenario 23